Sweet Wines of Málaga

 What is Málaga sweet wine made from?

 Mostly two grapes: Moscatel de Alejandría and Pedro Ximénez.
 Moscatel produces lighter, floral, fresh-fruit styles (Cartojal being the most famous); PX produces darker, heavier wines with dried fruit, coffee, and chocolate character.
+A few smaller varieties — Doradilla, Romé — occasionally appear in traditional blends.

 Is Málaga wine fortified?

 Some of it is, some isn’t.
 Cartojal, for example, has fermentation stopped with rectified wine alcohol (which brings it to 15% ABV), so technically yes — it’s a fortified sweet wine.
 But there are also naturalmente dulce (naturally sweet) wines made without any spirit addition, where fermentation naturally stops due to high sugar concentration.
+The mountain Moscatels from producers like La Melonera are a good example.

 What does Cartojal taste like?